Email marketing can do wonders for nonprofit organizations.

 The key email marketing tools that help nonprofits plan and implement their email marketing strategy are:

-Landing pages.
-Landing page is a simple website with a clear call-to-action.
+A landing page is a simple website with a clear call to action.
 You can use drag and drop editor to create effective fundraising landing pages.
 Give people a reason to donate by demonstrating the impact of their contributions.

 A handy feature you should consider are on-demand webinars.
 You can record live events and turn them into pre-recorded events people can watch at their convenience.